anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 They live in Europe Canada the US and all other parts of the world.
 <img class="size-full wp-image-5063 alignleft" alt="portraits-urban-monks" src="http://www.gr0wing.com/wp-content/uploads/2013/03/portraits-urban-monks.jpg" width="500" height="128" srcset="https://www.gr0wing.com/wp-content/uploads/2013/03/portraits-urban-monks.jpg 500w, https://www.gr0wing.com/wp-content/uploads/2013/03/portraits-urban-monks-300x76.jpg 300w" sizes="(max-width: 500px) 100vw, 500px" />

-Here&#8217;s a short list of people that I identified as urban monks, you might want to look into their blogs and activities:
+Here's a short list of people that I identified as urban monks, you might want to look into their blogs and activities:

 &#8211; <a href="http://zenpeacemakers.org/bernie-glassman/" target="_blank"><strong>Bernie Glassman</strong></a> <a href="https://www.facebook.com/bernie.glassman.7?fref=ts" target="_blank">connect with him on FB</a>